acli/new_clock/doc/latency.md

 2. Use some sort of library to handle the whole audio playing thing.
 [MPV::Simple](https://metacpan.org/pod/MPV::Simple) (i.e., libmpv) was considered,
-but according to [MPV’s notes on copyright](https://github.com/mpv-player/mpv/blob/master/Copyright) JACK suppose is GPL and therefore missing from libmpv, so libmpv can’t be used.
+but according to [MPV’s notes on copyright](https://github.com/mpv-player/mpv/blob/master/Copyright) JACK support is GPL and therefore missing from libmpv, so libmpv can’t be used.

 Other way to reduce this latency would be to make *chimer* an audio player itself.